 Explains the role of Local Management Entities/Managed Care Organizations (LME/MCOs) in North Carolina and how to build collaborative relationships with them so children and youth get the behavioral health services they need.
 NOTE: although child welfare professionals are the original intended audience for this course, resource parents are sure to find it useful.
 (3 hrs.)

-This short course will help resource parents provide support and affirmation to youth in foster care when it comes to their sexual orientation, gender identity, and gender expression.
+This course will help resource parents provide support and affirmation to youth in foster care when it comes to their sexual orientation, gender identity, and gender expression.
 (4 hr.)

 Provides key information about recognizing and responding to suspicions of child maltreatment in North Carolina.
 (2 hrs.)